 But perhaps most interesting about this is not what he was able to do, but why he did it.
 When asked about why he wanted to do this, he of course cited his desire to go into space.
 But his reasons for going and his overall support for space travel went deeper than that.

 Due to the possibility of global warming or nuclear war, Hawking has said that the future of the human race, if it is going to have a long one, will be in outer space [source: Boyle].
-He supports private space exploration in hopes that space tourism will become affordable for the public.
-He hopes that we can travel to other planets to use their resources to survive [source: Daily Mail].
+He supported private space exploration in hopes that space tourism will become affordable for the public.
+He hoped that we could travel to other planets to use their resources to survive [source: Daily Mail].